waggle-sensor/beehive-server/publishing-tools/README.md

 ## Usage

-A concrete example is given here.
-Suppose we build a complete pipeline:
+A complete example is given under `examples/examples-plenario.sh`.
+It uses the `examples/plenario` project metadata and the `examples/climate.csv` sensor metadata.

+We will reference this example, as we walk through the details of building a complete pipeline here.

 ```
                   project metadata